 This seaweed mask recipe is similar to the $175 signature service offered at my local spa, but I can get one every week for about $0.25 – $0.35, depending on what I use as a base for the mask.

 Seaweed = Skin Superfood

-Now, it’s no secret that I love to use sea-derived ingredients in my recipes – this sea mud soap, for example.
+It’s no secret that I love to use sea-derived ingredients in my recipes – this sea mud soap, for example.
 They’re deeply nourishing and very affordable if you make your own.

 That’s the short version, of course.
-For geeky science details, check out the section below.
+For the geeky science details, check out the section below.
 If you’re in a rush and just want the recipe, skip to the bottom.

 Benefits of Seaweed for Skin